 And I think – do I have disgust for me, too?
 Where does the disgust end, and where does it begin, and for the love, how did we get here?

 The thing about where we’re at is it’s not just here, in blood-red Texas.
 It’s coming to your state, too.
 So my friends, we can run there, but we can’t hide.

 What Texas did is it let all these other states know that it’s OK.
 It’s OK to walk over women, and minorities, and science, and those with more open beliefs than us.
 It’s OK to say you’re going to stop rape and do absolutely nothing – absolutely nothing – to the men who rape.
-It’s OK to say that you’re protecting a fetus’ right when you don’t give one flying fuck about that kid once it’s out of the womb.
+It’s OK to say that you’re protecting a fetus’ right when you don’t give a damn about that kid once it’s out of the womb.
 It’s OK in Texas, and it’s probably OK in your state, too.

 Remember, we’re all in this together.